Graduate Department of Mathematics

 MAP 5178.
 Advanced Actuarial Models, Credibility, and Simulation (3).
 Prerequisite: MAP 5177.
 This course examines claim frequency models, individual loss models, aggregate loss models, multiple-life and multiple-decrement survival models, multiple-state transition models, credibility theory, and simulation.

 MAP 5196.
 Mathematics for Data Science (3).
-Prerequisite: MAP 2312.
+Prerequisite: MAC 2312.
 This course covers the core mathematics of data science: linear algebra, vector calculus and optimization, probability and graph theory.
 Applications of these topics will be presented and used as motivation.

 MAP 5207.
 Optimization (3).
 Prerequisites: MAC 2313; MAD 3703; MAS 3105.
 Linear programming, unconstrained optimization, searching strategies, equality and inequality constrained problems.